civican/legisinfo/42-1/bills/C-15/bill_text.md

 ### Section 143

-There may be paid out of the Consolidated Revenue Fund, on the requisition of the Minister of **Industry**, a sum not exceeding $200 million to the Canada Foundation for Sustainable Development Technology for its use.
+There may be paid out of the Consolidated Revenue Fund, on the requisition of the Minister of Industry, a sum not exceeding $200 million to the Canada Foundation for Sustainable Development Technology for its use.

 ### Section 143.1